NickatelbNornkirn/JumpDiveClock/README.md

 # JumpDiveClock

 A simple speedrun timer for X11.
+Intended for my personal use.

 ## Installation